 Based in The Netherlands and with clients worldwide, I'm very fortunate to have collaborated on inspiring projects such as heading in-depth brand research and restructuring in Chile and Peru, managing large scale data-driven multi-channel sales incentive programs, and leading the Digital, Advertising, and PR campaigns for one of the most recognizable brands in Brazil, overseeing execution across Latin America and the USA.

 Anyone that's up to create their own business is actually creating a philosophy, ruled by a couple of values or principles.
 We can see them everywhere, in the business model we choose, in the value that we create, in the people we attract, and in the way we decide to build relationships.
-Those three below summarize what I believe deep down in my core and how I want to live my business and my life:
+The three below summarize what I believe deep down in my core and how I want to live my business and my life:

 Better, before Bigger: do more is not always the answer, making it simple usually is.
 It doesn't mean that is easy (it's pretty hard actually), but it's worth it."Simplicity is the ultimate sophistication", as Da Vinci said.

 There's always a smarter way to do it, and lots of stuff that we thought are fundamental to the business were actually just a way to increase complexity and diminish our profits and happiness at work.
-Getting free of all of this and keep it simple is a blessing.
+Getting free of all of this and keeping it simple is a blessing.

 Meaning, before Money: there's no way for every business to grow unlimited.
 We live in a world with limited resources (including ourselves), so defining our enough it's key.